 Digital transformation will help companies build new levels of resiliency as the world recovers from COVID-19.
 It’s important that companies build a culture strengthened with technology, so they can anticipate change and increase customer satisfaction.
-While changes in customer behaviour over the past year have highlighted the need for proactive digital transformation, most strategies are reactive, failing to truly understand customers’ needs.
+It is worth noting that while changes in customer behaviour over the past year have highlighted the need for proactive digital transformation, most strategies are reactive, failing to truly understand customers’ needs.

 Financial services and insurance customers are embracing digital in numbers that would have taken years to achieve pre-Covid.
 Research by Adobe in partnership with Econsultancy found that 54% of financial services and insurance firms reported unusual growth in digital/mobile visitors over the past six months.
 The study discovered that customers are seeking more meaningful interactions both in-branch and online as digital takes over the heavy lifting on basic transactions.